Lameness in Dogs

 If my dog continues to be lame, will he be on medication forever?

 Not necessarily.
-In most cases, your veterinarian will be able to accurately diagnose the cause of lameness and provide your pet with specific treatment.
-Some forms of lameness such as osteoarthritis require lifelong medical treatment while others require surgical repair.
-Your veterinarian will determine the best course of action based on your pet's condition and the results of diagnostic tests.
+In many cases, your veterinarian can accurately diagnose the cause of lameness and provide your pet with specific treatment.
+This treatment may include surgery and/or physical rehabilitation.
+Some forms of lameness, such as osteoarthritis, require lifelong medical and exercise therapy, while others require surgical intervention.
+Your veterinarian will determine the best course of action based on your pet's condition, the results of diagnostic tests, and their examination(s).

 Related Articles